Meatloaf, Lightened Up

-Traditional meatloaf recipes are famous for fatty meats and heavy sauces, so I set out to make a healthier version of this American favorite.
-I fondly remember my mother making meatloaf on winter nights when I was kid — so filling, warm and delicious.
+I fondly remember my mother making meatloaf on winter nights when I was kid -- so filling, warm and delicious.
 When I ran the numbers on a meatloaf recipe recently, I discovered it had almost 800 calories and 65 grams of fat per serving!
+Mom's version may not have been that heavy-duty (fingers crossed), but traditional recipes are famous for fatty meats and heavy sauces.

 Keep your meatloaf moist and add flavor with fresh ingredients such as vegetables, garlic and herbs (steer clear of those meatloaf spice mixes that are often loaded with sodium).
 Breadcrumbs and egg will help prevent the meatloaf from falling apart.
 Some recipes call for rolled oats to prevent drying out (and a little extra fiber never hurts).